HTTP will soon be a thing of the past, are you ready?

 It’s time to start preparing for the future of a totally encrypted web

-According to a February 2016 Netcraft report, only 3% of websites today deploy SSL/TLS encryption.
+According to a February 2016 Netcraft report, only 3% of websites today deploy Google SSL requirements/TLS encryption.
 In turn, this means that a whopping 97% of websites currently lack basic security.
 This is a shocking and frightening statistic, especially in an era where 90% of large organizations have been hacked or breached and 74% of small-to-medium sized businesses have suffered attacks as well.

 (Google SSL requirement explained in just over 1 minute)

-Browsers have spoken: encrypt every website with SSL/TLS or get left behind
+Browsers have spoken: encrypt every website with Google SSL/TLS or get left behind

 Thankfully, the browser community is taking it upon themselves to turn the tables in this war on valuable information.
 In the past, SSL certificates were only thought necessary for ecommerce websites or other sites that collected sensitive user information.

 But those days have come and gone.
 With so much of the internet still not secure, browsers have begun to incentivize ALL websites to deploy at least basic SSL/TLS encryption as a minimum standard

 The most aggressive step to encourage all sites to encrypt is actively warning visitors when they visit a website or webpage that doesn’t have SSL/TLS configured.
 The goal of this initiative is to more clearly display to users that HTTP provides no data security whatsoever.